 3. Scholars must maintain a cumulative 3.000 grade point average during their freshman year and a 3.200 cumulative grade point average thereafter.
 Note: only Honors courses with a C or above meet a Scholars requirement.
 Students whose grade point averages fall below these figures will be placed on probation within the Program and given a semester in which to bring up their grades.

-Applications for Fall 2017 membership in USP are not currently being accepted.
-Application for fall 2018 will soon be available here.
+Applications for Fall 2018 membership in USP may be found here.

 Contact the Director